webplatform/docs/css/properties/padding/index.md

 }}
 }}
 {{Notes_Section
-|Notes====Remarks===
-This is a composite property that specifies up to four padding values, in the following order: top, right, bottom, left.
+|Notes=This is a composite property that specifies up to four padding values, in the following order: top, right, bottom, left.
 If one width value is specified, it is used for all four sides.
 If two width values are specified, the first is used for the top and bottom borders, and the second is used for left and right borders.
 If three width values are specified, they are used for top, right/left, and bottom borders, respectively.
 Negative values are not allowed.

 As of Microsoft Internet Explorer 5.5, this property applies to inline elements.
 With earlier versions of  Windows Internet Explorer, inline elements must have an '''absolute''' [[css/properties/position|'''position''']] or layout to use this property.